SaraAmd/Deep-Learning-in-NLP/RobertA_SentimentAnalysis/README.md

 Install torch and tranformer modules.

-The main4.py has the code for training the model.
+The train.py has the code for training the model.

-Run main4.py for training the model
+Run test.py for training the model

-To test the code on test datset, have main5.py, model.py and Test.csv in the same directory and run the main5.py
+Due to big size of the model, the trained model is not uploaded in this repository